 Last week the Justice Department indicted Springfield police officers citing gross misconduct for an incident from 2016.
-The DOJ was highly alarmed by the Springfield Police Department which was showing a pattern in abuse of authority.
+The DOJ was highly alarmed by the Springfield Police Department's pattern of abusive authority.
 The incident from 2016 included the physical assault of a teenage boy and an unlawful investigation of two more inside a jail cell.

 In the past years, Gregg Bigda has been accused of holding a civilian’s leg against a police cruiser’s hot tailpipe, breaking the jaw of a mentally disabled person and striking a pregnant woman in front of children.
 Even with such visible misconduct, Bigda continued working as an officer with little correction.
 As proven, police misconduct can be difficult to reprimand and the law doesn’t provide clear or sufficient procedures for disciplining officers.
 According to the ACLU’s December 2017 shared report, prosecutors are less likely to file charges against an officer than civilian suspects.

 Bigda is the main officer in the SPD case and his onset of police brutality is evidenced as far as 1997.
 The NAACP had demanded the Springfield Police Department to sanction officer Gregg Bigda who covered for an officer kicking a black man in the face.
 Now, twenty years later, Bigda along with three others are under investigation.The jail’s video showed that the officers were confident in their freedom from any liability.
 This is a clear product of a nation that’s still learning how to respond to law enforcement errors.
 The Springfield Police Department officers abused and threatened to kill Latino boys (age 14, 15, and 16) saying over and over again that this is their territory and they can do whatever they want.